mustafa-x/DT-SimpleCSSToolTip/README.md

 #DT-SimpleCSSToolTip
-##A really simple Tooltip make purely in CSS
+##A really simple Tooltip made purely in CSS

 This little project shows you how create a tooltip in CSS.
 Currently its work in progress so there may be some buggyness :)

+It uses HTML5 Data attribute to populate the CSS "content" property.
+So if you have mark up like this;

+<div data-somecontent="this is my conten"> hi there. </div>

+Then use a CSS selector

+div {
+	content: attr(data-somecontent);
+	display: block;
+}

+This adds the data into the div container.
+With some more CSS magic we can turn it into a tooltip like this:

 Demo: http://cdpn.io/oCqIu